 © 2015 The Chartered Society of Forensic Sciences.
 Postmortem microorganisms are increasingly recognized for their potential to serve as physical evidence.
 Yet, we still understand little about the ecology of postmortem microbes, particularly those associated with the skin and larval masses.
 We conducted an experiment to characterize microbiological and chemical properties of decomposing swine (Sus scrofa domesticus) carcasses on the island of Oahu, Hawaii, USA, during June 2013.
 Bacteria were collected from the head, limb, and larval mass during the initial 145. h of decomposition.
 We also measured the pH, temperature, and oxidation-reduction potential of larval masses in situ.
 Bacteria were cultured aerobically on Standard Nutrient Agar at 22. °C and identified using protein or genetic signals.
 Carcass decomposition followed a typical sigmoidal pattern and associated bacterial communities differed by sampling location and time since death, although all communities were dominated by phyla Actinobacteria, Firmicutes, and Proteobacteria.
 Larval masses were reducing environments (~-200. mV) of neutral pH (6.5-7.5) and high temperature (35. °C-40. °C).
 We recommend that culturable postmortem and larval mass microbiology and chemistry be investigated in more detail, as it has potential to complement culture-independent studies and serve as a rapid estimate of PMI.

-Comstock, J.L., Desaulniers, J.P., LeBlanc, H.N. & Forbes, S.L.
-2015, 'New decomposition stages to describe scenarios involving the partial and complete exclusion of insects', Journal of the Canadian Society of Forensic Science, vol. 48, no. 1, pp. 1-19.View/Download from: Publisher's site
+Comstock, J, Desaulniers, J-P, LeBlanc, H & Forbes, S 2015, 'New decomposition stages to describe scenarios involving the partial and complete exclusion of insects', CANADIAN SOCIETY OF FORENSIC SCIENCE JOURNAL, vol. 48, no. 1, pp. 1-19.View/Download from: Publisher's site

-Perrault, K.A., Rai, T., Stuart, B.H. & Forbes, S.L.
-2015, 'Seasonal comparison of carrion volatiles in decomposition soil using comprehensive two-dimensional gas chromatography-time of flight mass spectrometry', Analytical Methods, vol. 7, no. 2, pp. 690-698.View/Download from: UTS OPUS or Publisher's site
+Perrault, KA, Rai, T, Stuart, BH & Forbes, SL 2015, 'Seasonal comparison of carrion volatiles in decomposition soil using comprehensive two-dimensional gas chromatography - time of flight mass spectrometry', ANALYTICAL METHODS, vol. 7, no. 2, pp. 690-698.View/Download from: Publisher's site

 Challenges in decomposition odour profiling have led to variation in the documented odour profile by different research groups worldwide.
 Background subtraction and use of controls are important considerations given the variation introduced by decomposition studies conducted in different geographical environments.
 The collection of volatile organic compounds (VOCs) from soil beneath decomposing remains is challenging due to the high levels of inherent soil VOCs, further confounded by the use of highly sensitive instrumentation.
 This study presents a method that provides suitable chromatographic resolution for profiling decomposition odour in soil by comprehensive two-dimensional gas chromatography coupled with time-of-flight mass spectrometry using appropriate controls and field blanks.
 Logarithmic transformation and t-testing of compounds permitted the generation of a compound list of decomposition VOCs in soil.
 Principal component analysis demonstrated the improved discrimination between experimental and control soil, verifying the value of the data handling method.
 Data handling procedures have not been well documented in this field and standardisation would thereby reduce misidentification of VOCs present in the surrounding environment as decomposition byproducts.
 Uniformity of data handling and instrumental procedures will reduce analytical variation, increasing confidence in the future when investigating the effect of taphonomic variables on the decomposition VOC profile.

-Ueland, M., Nizio, K.D., Forbes, S.L. & Stuart, B.H.
-2015, 'The interactive effect of the degradation of cotton clothing and decomposition fluid production associated with decaying remains', Forensic Science International, vol. 255, pp. 56-63.View/Download from: UTS OPUS or Publisher's site
+Ueland, M, Nizio, KD, Forbes, SL & Stuart, BH 2015, 'The interactive effect of the degradation of cotton clothing and decomposition fluid production associated with decaying remains', Forensic Science International, vol. 255, pp. 56-63.View/Download from: Publisher's site